This spring the Development Academy offers group classes on Wednesday, Thursday, Friday, and Saturday afternoons. .

 Associate Director of Coaching

-Jason Weisberg has been an assistant coach for Manhattan College and Dominican College's men’s program's, and an assistant coach at Iona College with the women from 2007-2010.
-He was a former Director of Coaching at Middlepath FC and ECNL coach at Alberston SC.
-Jason is a Region 1 Olympic Development (ODP) Program Staff coach, and has been a State ODP head coach since 2002 as well as a scout for U.S. Soccer's Training centers.
+Jason Weisberg is currently the Women's Assistant Coach at Division I Fairleigh Dickinson University and has coached with the Manhattan College and Dominican College men’s program's, and was an assistant women's coach at Iona from 2007-2010.
+He is a former Director of Coaching at Middlepath FC and ECNL coach at Alberston SC.
+Jason is a Region 1 Olympic Development (ODP) Staff coach, and has been a State ODP head coach since 2002 as well as a scout for U.S. Soccer Training centers. in 2015 his '98 ENY North team qualified as one of the final four teams for a birth at ODP Nationals in Arizona.
 He has a masters degree in counseling Psychology.
-Jason played his Collegiate soccer at Stony Brook University and holds a USSF "A" license and an NSCAA Premier Diploma.
+Jason played his Collegiate soccer at Stony Brook University and holds a USSF "A" license, USSF Youth license and an NSCAA Premier Diploma.